Gokwe Formation

 The Gokwe Formation is an Early Cretaceous geologic formation in Zimbabwe.
 Remains of an indeterminate abelisaurid theropod dinosaur, represented by teeth and vertebrae, are known from the formation.
+Titanosaur remains are also known.
 Sediments of the formation may have been laid down in a small shallow lake, carried by intermittent floods from a land surface surrounding the lake on which aeolian transport of sand took place.
 More likely the animals died on a dry lake bed, and their bones were exposed to a period of desiccation, later floods would scatter the fragments and incorporate them in sediment.